shakfu/py-js/README.md

 - As a send method in your cython `api.pyx` file so it can be called by python scripts and also via messages.
 I actually made 3 versions

-1. A version which wraps the previously implemented `py_send` and uses a cython Atom extension type : 4 lines
+1. A version which wraps the previously implemented `py_send` and uses a cython Atom extension type which encapsulate `t_atom` arrays: 4 lines

 ```python
 cdef send1(self, str name, list args):